 Personally, I was completely and utterly ignorant and terrified.
 I didn’t know anything!
 I was oblivious.
 I was an ostrich burying my head in the sand until I was about 35 weeks and then I realised I needed to actually do stuff, and then the panic set in.
 Call it what you want, but it did not feel like ‘nesting’ to me, it felt more like stress, hard work and if I think back now, I realise that’s probably when my struggle with anxiety started.

 What I don’t talk about often is that I am actually a step-mom too.
-My step-daughter is 13 and lives with her mom.
-It’s a strained relationship between us adult’s but I’m not going to dwell on that.
+My step-daughter is 14 now.
 In the early days of our relationship, my future-husband would often say to me, “You don’t know, you’re not a parent.”
 To which I would respond angrily and defensively, “Just because I’m not a mom, doesn’t mean I don’t know!
 I do know!”

 But in truth, I didn’t.
 How wrong I was (mostly).
-I say ‘mostly’ because there are some fundamentally built-in issues that are entirely personal and no child or relationship can change that, but being a ‘step-mom’ and being a ‘mom’ are different, at least they were for me, and a lot of that is because of instinct and awareness.
+I say ‘mostly’ because there are some fundamentally instinctive issues that are entirely personal and no child or relationship can change that.
+However, being a ‘step-mom’ and being a ‘mom’ are different, at least they were for me, and a lot of that is because of instinct and awareness.

-I even had an instance two weeks ago where my daughter’s amazing Grade One teacher, young, newly married, energetic and enthusiastic teacher, stood in front of a classroom of over-tired, exhausted and anxious parents and actually said those words “I know what you’re all going through as parents.”
+A while ago, my daughter’s amazing teacher, young, newly married, energetic and enthusiastic teacher (no kids yet), stood in front of a classroom of over-tired, exhausted and anxious parents and actually said those words “I know what you’re all going through as parents.”

 Hindsight Is A Wonderful Thing

-With that in mind, the following points are my advice to new-moms who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):
+With that in mind, the following points are my advice to new mums who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):

 Just Hear Them Out